 Walt Disney Modular Theater

-Shared among the Institute's Schools, this vast black-box theater provides a venue for major operatic, world music, and other ensemble performances.
-It possesses a variable architecture that supports a an unlimited range of stage and audience configurations.
+Shared among the Institute's Schools, the Walt Disney Modular Theater (MOD) is a vast black-box theater which provides a venue for major operatic, world music and other ensemble performances.
+It possesses a variable architecture that supports an unlimited range of stage and audience configurations.

 CalArts Main Gallery